First-Time DSPS Students

 A student is approved for the alternate media accommodation after completion of an intake meeting with a DSPS Counselor.
 Based on the student’s functional limitations, the DSPS Counselor determines if the accommodation is warranted and authorizes the appropriate type of alternate media.

 Assistive listening devices may be used by students with hearing impairments.
-The assistive listening device enables students to hear lecture more clearly through the use of a microphone, transmitter and receiver.
+The assistive listening device enables students to hear lectures more clearly through the use of a microphone, transmitter, and receiver.
 The instructor speaks into the microphone, which transmits directly into the student’s receiver using FM radio waves.
 The assistive listening device does not amplify sounds from the classroom.

 Assistive Technology (AT) is any item, piece of equipment, software program, or product system used by individuals with disabilities in order to perform functions that might otherwise be difficult or impossible.
 Assistive technology can include mobility devices such as walkers and wheelchairs as well as hardware, software, and peripherals that assist people with disabilities in accessing computers or other information technologies.

 At LBCC, students can qualify for the use of assistive technology software if through the interactive process with a certified staff member, it is determined that the student’s disability imposes a functional limitation that limits their ability to complete academic tasks such as notetaking, typing, or reading computer screens.